yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 ## 2: Visual Reinforcement Learning in Simulation

 Now we get to train the robot we setup in the real world in simulation via RL.
 We provide a baseline training script for visual Proximal Policy Optimization (PPO), which accepts environment id and the env configuration json file so that we can train on an environment aligned with the real world.
+If you haven't already make sure to add the path to the greenscreen image in your env_config.json file.

 For the SO100GraspCube-v1 environment we have the following already tuned script (uses about 8-10GB of GPU memory)